agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 1. Clone the repository.
 2. Build the project from the root of the repository.
-    - There is a provided configuration in `CMakePresets.json` and `CMakeUserPresets.json` that looks for `clang++` and the `Ninja` build generator to support building C++ modules.
+    - There is a provided configuration in `CMakePresets.json` that looks for `clang++` and the `Ninja` build generator to support building C++ modules.
 Alter any of these flags and settings to your liking if you cannot build.
-    - Use the cmake preset for realease mode `cmake --preset=rel` or with the provided convenience Makefile `make rel`.
+    - Use the cmake preset for realease mode `cmake --preset=clang-release` or with the provided convenience Makefile `make release`.
 3. Run the Command Line Interface application `./build/bin/pokemon_cli`.

 Here are the flags and settings available for this program.